guacsec/guac/README.md

 ## Communication

-All communication should be done through issues.
+We encourage discussions to be done on github issues.
-We also use a [public slack channel](https://openssf.slack.com/archives/C03U677QD46) on the OpenSSF slack.
+We also have a [public slack channel](https://openssf.slack.com/archives/C03U677QD46) on the OpenSSF slack.

 For security issues or code of conduct concerns, an e-mail should be sent to